CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Introduction

 \section{Introduction}

-Temporal knowledge graphs (TKG) extend static knowledge graphs with temporal information by using timestamps that indicate when a triple is valid~\cite{Han2021xerte}.
-Their ability to represent evolving multi-relational data enables reasoning over changing knowledge in a variety of tasks, including temporal question answering~\cite{Saxena2021QA}, knowledge graph completion~\cite{Cai2023survey}, and fact validation~\cite{Soulard2025FactValid}.
-In recent years, the task of TKG forecasting, i.e. predicting future links in TKG, has attracted significant interest, leading to the development of diverse modeling approaches~\cite{Jin2020renet,Li2022TiRGN,Li2022cen} and domain-specific use cases in finance~\cite{Li2022cen}, career trajectory prediction~\cite{Lee2025Caper}, and clinical prediction~\cite{Sun2025Clinical}.
+Temporal knowledge graphs (TKG) extend static knowledge graphs (KG) with temporal information by using timestamps that indicate when a triple is valid~\cite{Han2021xerte}.
+In recent years, the task of TKG forecasting, i.e. predicting future links in TKG, has attracted significant interest, leading to the development of diverse approaches~\cite{Jin2020renet,Li2022TiRGN,chen2025cogntke}.
+Domain-specific use cases can be found in finance~\cite{li2024findkg}, career trajectory prediction~\cite{Lee2025Caper}, and clinical prediction~\cite{Sun2025Clinical}.

-This paper is motivated by a recently introduced baseline for TKG forecasting~\cite{gastinger2024baselines}, which predicts future links purely based on the recurrence of facts.
+This paper is motivated by a TKG forecasting baseline recently introduced by~\cite{gastinger2024baselines}, which predicts future links purely based on the recurrence of facts.
 The authors demonstrate that despite its inability to capture complex dependencies, this baseline offers a competitive or even superior alternative to existing models on three out of five common datasets.
-These results challenge the capabilities of current models, which are often built on neural networks or use reinforcement learning architectures within a complex end-to-end architecture.
-Motivated by these considerations, we propose a deliberately simple and fully explainable method for TKG forecasting, which picks up some ideas from the baseline proposed in~\cite{gastinger2024baselines} and extends it to a rule-based TKG forecasting model.
+These results challenge the capabilities of current models, which are often built on neural networks or use reinforcement learning within a complex end-to-end architecture.
+Motivated by these considerations, we propose a deliberately simple and inherently {interpretable} method for TKG forecasting, which picks up some ideas from the baseline proposed in~\cite{gastinger2024baselines} and extends it to a rule-based TKG forecasting model.

-Our model comprises four types of rules, which cover simple frequency distributions of entities and relations as well as temporal regularities expressed as symbolic rules.
-Each of these temporal rules is associated with a confidence function, which assigns a score to a prediction based on two features: the temporal distance to the most current relevant observation and the frequency of the occurrences of the relevant observation.
-Our temporal rules use only a single body atom, meaning that the prediction of a rule is caused by a single fact and its occurrence frequency.
+Our model comprises four rule types.
+Two of them capture simple frequency distributions over entities and relations, while the other two model temporal regularities expressed as symbolic temporal rules.
+Each temporal rule is equipped with a confidence function that assigns a score to a prediction based on two features: the temporal distance to the most recent relevant observation and the frequency of relevant observations.
+The temporal rules contain exactly one body atom, meaning that each prediction is triggered by a single observed fact and its occurrences over time.